Javernaut/ffmpeg-android-maker/README.md

 * `ANDROID_SDK_HOME` - path to your Android SDK
 * `ANDROID_NDK_HOME` - path to your Android NDK

-Certain external libraries require additional software to be installed:
+Certain external libraries require additional software to be installed.
+Check this [WIKI page](https://github.com/Javernaut/ffmpeg-android-maker/wiki/Supported-external-libraries) out for more info.
-* **libaom** requires the 'cmake;3.10.2.4988404' package to be installed via Android SDK.
-* For **libdav1d** building you also need to install *ninja* and *meson* tools.

 Note that if you don't need these external libraries then you also don't need to install the additional software.
 These external libraries are not built by default.

 ## Features